AdityaDeshmane/iOSPullToRefreshControl/README.md

 ![      ](/iOSPullToRefresh.gif "")

-##About
+## About

-><p>This is simple custom pull to refresh control similar to facebook app's pull to refresh control.
+* Pull to refresh control similar to facebook app.
+* Although this control is old and iOS provides its default refresh control for table, collection and scrollview.
+This control can be refered to create your custom pull to refresh as iOS does not provide customisation in default control.
-><p>Basic idea behind this is, both UITableView and UICollectionView extends UIScrollView.
+* Basic idea behind this is, both UITableView and UICollectionView extends UIScrollView.
 So just used scrollview's delegate methods to pass scrollview drag events to custom pull to refresh view.

 ## Where you can use it ?

->You can use it on UITableView and UICollectionView.
+You can use it on UITableView, UICollectionView and UIScrollView

 How to use it?
 -------------

->

 * Download DEMO project and go thro files, for more info see using of control below step by step..
 * Add following class files to your project